Santorum and the Persecution of Religion

 A state representative spoke in support of prayer and warned board members that “the people” would replace them if they faltered on the issue.
 Other representatives spoke against separating “god and state.”

 A former board member suggested that Mona Dobrich might “disappear” like Madalyn Murray O’Hair, the atheist whose Supreme Court case resulted in ending organized school prayer.
 O’Hair disappeared in 1995 and her dismembered body was found six years later.

 After the meeting, the Dobrich family was subjected to an unbearable level of invective, in the school, in their neighborhood, and in the community.
 Their son wes bullied at school, his classmates calling him “Christ-killer” and making him fearful of wearing a yarmulke.
 The family was harassed by phone threats, claiming that the KKK was nearby, and callers to a local radio station said they should convert or leave the area.
-The family eventually felt so threatened that they fled the town, resettling in a community two hours away.
+The family eventually did leave, resettling in a community two hours away.